markd2/MarkDnD/ReptileGod/orlane-handouts/27-grove-of-stately-elms.md

 The narrow trail winds among majetic elms, at times disappearing into thick shrubbery.
 The bushes between the trees are dense, rising to a height of 8 or 10 feet.
-The elms themselves average 75' tall, and they are the only trees here.
+The elms themselves average 75' tall, and theya are the only trees here.
 They are widly spaced, allowing much sunlight to pour between their ancient boughs.